skrodahl/NewTon/Docs/SINGLE-ELIMINATION.md

 - **Relevant for 4+ player brackets** — a 4-player SE bracket has 2 semifinal losers, so a bronze match makes sense.
 Meaningless for 2-player brackets (only 1 match)
 - When enabled: semifinal losers route to a BRONZE match instead of sharing 3rd-4th place.
 Winner = 3rd, loser = 4th
 - Structurally similar to how DE routes the frontside final loser to BS-FINAL — a consolation match for placement
+- **When disabled**: The podium 3rd place slot should show "3rd-4th" with both semifinal losers listed, reflecting the shared dropout zone.
+This makes it visually clear that 3rd place is undecided without a bronze match.
+Implement alongside the bronze final toggle.

 ## Open Design Questions